 Depending on the extent of the actual damage, there are two options that you can choose:

-- If the damaged section is too wide and extensive for DIY repair, call a professional asphalt maintenance contractor to have the old asphalt recycled in place, or your property repaved.
+- If the damaged section is too wide, call a professional asphalt maintenance contractor to have the old asphalt recycled in place.
+Extensive damage also requires repaving.

 RY2X2 INFRARED ASPHALT HEATER

 - For asphalt seams, alligator cracks, & more

 - One-person operation

 Asphalt repair can be very costly, that is why we highly recommend that you fill cracks and potholes right away.
 We also recommend applying sealer to your driveways and parking lots every 2 to 3 years.
 This will help prevent extensive damage and having to spend too much for repair and restoration.